masci/dev/site/content/now.md

 - [_Management is not a promotion, management is a change of profession._][charity pendulum]
 - [_Would you buy a car if it eats 100 liters per 100 kilometers?
 How about 1000 liters?
 With computers, we do that all the time._][software disenchantment]
 - [_You only have this one crazy and precious life.
 That’s why you owe it to yourself to see who you can become, and how far you can go._][13 things]
+- [_This is the original sin of software dev: it’s a pop culture where we’re trained to accept gossip as evidence._][Trusting your own judgement]

 [seagull s60]: http://www.seagullguitars.com/en/products/160-s6-original-qit
 [acus one]: https://www.acus-sound.it/en/one-forstrings/5-oneforstrings-5t.html